 Work is a thing, not a place.
 It should be done in the most convenient and effective of locations, whether that be on-site or from the home office.
 With the technologies available today, the need for staff to be at their desks around the clock no longer exists.

 In fact, numerous studies have found that workers thrive with greater flexibility and their employers reap the benefits in terms of loyalty and increased productivity.

 A recent Diversity Council of Australia study found that flexibility was a key factor in employee satisfaction, especially for parents.
 The modern workplace can help firms retain high performing members of staff who are also juggling parental responsibilities at home.

 - Technology creates digital collaboration

-Cloud-based software like Microsoft Office 365 allows staff to collaborate on documents in real time.
+Cloud-based software like Microsoft 365 allows staff to collaborate on documents in real time.
 Working together has never been easier for staff in companies off all sizes, and those that encourage it are reaping the benefits.